Charrell534/CSC328/README.md

 open a window prompt for port and host.
 Once the connection is made with the information provided a chat window will open.

-## Alternative to run both

-The Makefile contains a command to run both server and client scripts.
-This will ask for the number of clients you would like to start at once.
-Realize each one will open a window and ask for the server information.

-To run this alternative enter the following into the command line

-    make run
-    Enter the number of clients: <n>